How to Become a Technical Writer: A Beginner’s Guide

 Technical proposals provide an introduction to a new project.
 It describes the purpose, the planned phases or tasks, methods to be employed, expected results and benefits, and a budget.
 A proposal acts as an outline for the project if accepted.
 Proposals do not necessarily need to have a budget, as they may propose cost-free changes.

 Examples: a technical proposal from a franchisee to a retail company to open a new location.
 The proposal includes real estate details, renovation, and operations plans, revenue expectations, and project costs.

 Specifications are a detailed outline of the structure, design, materials, packaging, and standards of a product or process with a level of detail that allows an external party to construct or reconstruct it.

-Example: an architect provides specifications for construction of a house to a building contractor.
+Example: an architect provides specifications for the construction of a house to a building contractor.

-Technical specification datasheets provide the technical features, characteristics with a level of detail that allows an external party to include it within another system.
+Technical specification data sheets provide the technical features, and characteristics with a level of detail that allows an external party to include them within another system.

 Example: a computer manufacturer provides a technical specification datasheet for a personal computer with detailed information on its operating system, ports, and compatibility so that a customer can connect the computer to their company's network.

 Guides and handbooks are references or sets of instructions in a form that is quickly accessible.
 For example, consider a user guide for assembling a new bookshelf.